10 Strategies to Support Weight Loss for Athletes

 The higher protein intake can help preserve lean muscle mass during the period of caloric restriction.
 This is particularly advantageous when the elevated protein intake is combined with a resistance training program (1).

 To get the most benefit from protein, athletes are encouraged to consume protein throughout the day (2).
-Thus, athletess should aim to include a source of lean protein with each of their meals and snacks.
+Thus, athletes should aim to include a source of lean protein with each of their meals and snacks.

-Lean Protein Options for Athletes
+Protein Options for Athletes

 There are numerous lean protein options that athletes can enjoy when focusing on weight loss.